Do I Have to Give My Name or Say Why I Want Florida Public Records?

 Electronic delivery and a return address

-If you ask for copies to be mailed or emailed, the agency needs a destination.
+If you ask for copies to be mailed or emailed, the agency needs a target.
 A mailing address or an email address is enough.
-The address does not have to match a government-issued ID, and it does not have to be your legal name.
+It does not have to match a government-issued ID.
+It does not have to be your legal name.
 A P.O. box, a generic email, or a forwarding address all work.

 Certain narrow record types with statutory ID rules

-A small number of record categories carry their own statutory rules on who can get them and what the requester must show.
-Examples include certain driver and vehicle records, some health information, and a handful of categories that cross-reference federal law.
-These are the exceptions, not the default.
-Identify the category first and check the controlling statute for that record type.
+A few kinds of records carry their own statutory rules.
+The rules cover who can get them and what the requester has to show.
+Examples include some driver and vehicle records.
+Some health info.
+And a handful of categories that tie back to federal law.
+These are the exceptions.
+Not the default.
+Find the category first.
+Then check the controlling statute for that record type.

 Practical script for staying anonymous